 This course will introduce students to basic metalsmithing and jewelry making techniques.
 Students will be introduced to a variety of tools and techniques involved with metal forms and jewelry making.
-Basic metalworking techniques, including: sheet metal fabrication, hammer forming, soldering, riveting, etching, texturing, stone setting, patina.
-Students will apply design fundamentals creating jewelry and sculptural objects that are functional, and nonfunctional using metals and other materials.
 Students are expected to comply with safety measures.
 Emphasis will be on the originality of the piece, craftsmanship, and the creative and appropriate use of materials.
+Participation in the college art show is required.